Capital Lawyering students must complete a minimum of 14 units approved by the Capital

 - Statutes and Regulations — three (3) units

 Required for all McGeorge students.

-- Introduction to Capital Lawyering — two (2) units
+- Capital Lawyering and Policy Making — two (2) units

 This course introduces students to the lawyer's role in developing, modifying, implementing,